Hermann Göring Collection

-Historical Context
+Historical context

 Hermann Göring was one of the most powerful Nazis.
 Convicted of war crimes, he was sentenced to death at Nuremberg.
 In 1936, he conceived the plan to convert his hunting lodge in the Schorfheide region north of Berlin into a country house, called the Waldhof Carinhall.
 There he had a 34-meter-long hall built, called the Grand Gallery, where he exhibited the most important pieces of his collection.
 Initially, Goering financed his passion for collecting visual art with gifts from industrialists in exchange for a favor of friends.

 During World War II Göring enriched himself on a large scale with art obtained from Jewish art collectors who were plundered and either fled or were deported to their deaths in Nazi camps.
 At the end of the war, Göring's personal collection included 1,375 paintings, many sculptures, carpets, furniture and other artifacts.
 It is estimated that at least half of these artworks were obtained through Nazi looting efforts.

 How Göring acquired art looted from Jews

-Göring visited the Parisian museum Jeu de Paume that was used to warehouse artworks seized from French Jews about twenty times between 1941 and 1944, to select artworks of especially high quality that had been picked out especially for him.
+The Parisian museum Jeu de Paume was used to warehouse artworks seized from French Jews.
+Göring visited it about twenty times between 1941 and 1944, to select artworks of especially high quality that had been picked out especially for him.
 In addition to about 700 works of art that Göring grabbed from the Nazi looting organisation, the Einsatzstab Reichsleiter Rosenberg, Göring also deployed his own organization, the Devisenschutzkommando, in the occupied territories to confiscate art on his behalf.
 From 1937 onwards, Göring received assistance from the art dealer Walter Andreas Hofer in compiling his art collection.
-From 1939 to 1944 Hofer acted as director of the Rijksmarschalks Kunstcollectie.
+From 1939 to 1944 Hofer acted as director of the Göring Collection.
 After the war, Hofer was sentenced in absentia to 10 years in prison by a military court.
 This sentence was never executed and Hofer was able to continue his art trade in Munich undisturbed.

-As early as July 1940, Göring turned up in Amsterdam and showed an interest in the art trade of Jacques Goudstikker, who died fleeing the Nazis.
-On July 13, 1940, Ten Broek, the illegally appointed agent of the Jacques Goudstikker art dealership, sold to Göring for NLG 2,000,000 (value 2005: €13,750,000): the rights to all paintings, drawings, antiques and other art objects, which Found in the Netherlands on June 26, 1940 and then owned by the public limited company.
-Goering bought all 1,113 of the inventoried paintings and artifacts at no more than one-sixth of their actual value (a transaction that resembles an imitation).
-The sale to Göring also included 'three ceiling pieces' by Gerard de Lairesse, present in the ceiling of one of the rooms of the 458 Herengracht building where Goudstikkers art dealership was located.
-After the panels had been detached from the ceilings, they were transported to Berlin, as were the more than 780 paintings that were immediately taken by Goering himself.
+As early as July 1940, Göring turned up in Amsterdam and showed an interest in the art holdings of Dutch dealer Jacques Goudstikker, who had died while fleeing the German invasion.
+Göring had Goudstikker employee Arie Ten Broek illegally appointed agent of the Goudstikker company.
+Then on 13 July 1940, Ten Broek sold to Göring all the art held by the company as of 26 June.
+Göring bought all 1,113 of the inventoried paintings and artifacts for NLG 2,000,000 (value 2005: €13,750,000), no more than one-sixth of their actual value (a transaction that resembles an imitation).
+The sale to Göring also included 'three ceiling pieces' by Gerard de Lairesse, mounted on the ceiling of a room in the Goudstikkers gallery at 458 Herengracht.
+The panels were detached from the ceiling and transported to Berlin, as were the more than 780 paintings that were immediately taken by Göring himself.